1app.energy Blog

 When a smart charging session is detected, the system has two modes:

-Hold mode: the battery holds its charge and everything — home load and EV — runs from the Octopus grid supply during the session.
-Solar storage is preserved for the evening.
-You get the cheap rate benefit on your EV without the battery paying for it.
+Hold mode: the battery holds its charge instead of supplying the EV load.
+Solar storage is preserved for the evening, and your car can use the Octopus scheduled charging supply without the battery paying for it.

-Charge mode: the battery holds AND tops up simultaneously during the session, using the same cheap grid supply that is charging your car.
+Charge mode: the battery holds and, where the tariff window and site conditions make it worthwhile, tops up as well.
 You end the session with more stored energy than you started with — usable in the evening peak, exportable on a Flux or SEG tariff, or simply reducing how much battery capacity you need to own in the first place.

 The result is not a dramatic overnight transformation.
 It is consistent marginal improvement: the battery is where you expect it, solar storage reaches the evening, and EV sessions use the grid rather than drawing down a battery that had already done its work.